 By DAVE MEDLER

-FULTON, NY – Major marketing partner Sunoco Fulton Ethanol Facility and Ehrlich Pest Control will be the presenting sponsors this Saturday, July 29 for a night of fast, family, affordable dirt track racing at the Fulton Speedway plus a yellow-out.
+FULTON, NY – Major marketing partner Sunoco Fulton Ethanol Facility is set to present a night of fast, family affordable fun this Saturday, July 22 at the “Highbanks” of the Fulton Speedway.

-Help us make the Saturday night racing program a Yellow-Out by wearing yellow for Rhabdomyosarcoma Month.
+Help us make Saturday night racing program a Yellow-Out by wearing yellow for Rhabdomyosarcoma Month.
 Rhabdomyosarcoma is a fast-growing soft tissue cancer.
-There will also be an auction, door prizes and other activities during the night.
 All money donated will go directly to Golisano Children’s Hospital in Syracuse, NY to help their fight with childhood cancer.

 Rachael Moyer who is the fiancé of Fulton Speedway Late Model racer Chris Fleming and one of our 50/50 girls has this cause very near and dear to her heart.
 To read her story go to www.fultonspeedway.com and in the news section look for the story with the Golisano Children’s Hospital logo.